Tips for Scaling

 It is also essential to understand that not everyone will be willing to embrace the change as transformation begins to take root across your organization.
 The 20/60/20 rule, an adaptation of the Pareto Principle, states that in any given organization, approximately 20% of individuals will be early adopters who are excited to learn and try new things, 60% can be swayed in either direction, and another 20% will be detractors.

 When undertaking digital transformation, focus on the 20% of early adopters first as they will be the most likely to succeed in the new process.
 Those early adopters will help champion and onboard the 60% through the change.
 For the remaining 20% detractors, practice empathy and go the extra mile to help these people adapt to a new operating model.
-However, it may be a necessary facet of change to accept that perhaps not everyone will be able to embrace it.
+However, it may be necessary to accept that perhaps not everyone will be able to embrace the change.